ttscoff/na_gem/README.md

-    -d, --depth=DEPTH               - Search for files X directories deep (default: 1) -e, --regex                     - Interpret search pattern as regular expression --file=PATH                     - Specify the file to search for the task (default: none) -n, --note                      - Prompt for additional notes.
+    -d, --depth=DEPTH               - Search for files X directories deep (default: 1) -e, --regex                     - Interpret search pattern as regular expression --file=PATH                     - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE          - Use a known todo file, partial matches allowed (default: none) -n, --note                      - Prompt for additional notes.
 Input will be appended to any existing note.
 If STDIN input (piped) is detected, it will be used as a note.
     -o, --overwrite                 - Overwrite note instead of appending --tagged=TAG                    - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)